?

 Decortication

-Removal or the stripping off of a thick fibrous membrane (scar tissue) that develops over the visceral pleura.
+Removal or the stripping off of a thick fibrous membrane (scar tissue) that develops over the lining of the lung following infection.
 This constricts the lung and interferes with lung expansion.

-Removal or the stripping off of a thick fibrous membrane (scar tissue) that develops over the visceral pleura.
+Removal or the stripping off of a thick fibrous membrane (scar tissue) that develops over the lining of the lung following infection.
 This constricts the lung and interferes with lung expansion.

 Visiting Hours